 In Veepstakes 2020, we just want to know one thing: Who will be Joe Biden’s running mate?

-We do know a few things about this already, chief among them that it will be a female.1 Note: this was updated in mid-June 2020, when we knew a lot more than when this was written.
-Joe Biden said as much during a Democratic primary debate at the time it appeared his campaign was in runaway train status.
+We do know a few things about this already, chief among them that it will be a female.1 Joe Biden said as much during a Democratic primary debate at the time it appeared his campaign was in runaway train status.
 We also know that there is an unofficial shortlist floating around out there in the ether.2

-This website wants to hear from you on who will win the veepstakes to become the Democratic running mate, but first, a little on the prospective contenders.
+Feel free to tell us here or on social media who will win the veepstakes to become the Democratic running mate, but first, a little on the prospective contenders.

 Val Demings.
 Demings is a 63 year-old congresswoman from Florida’s 10th District.
 She was elected to Congress in 2016 after having served as Orlando’s police chief.
 Demings is one of several women of color up for consideration.